DanielNobbe/ignition/README.md

 ## Ignition
-Ignition is a lightweight PyTorch Ignite-based model training and evaluation framework.
+Ignition is a lightweight Ignite-based model training framework, with a main focus on supporting training for MONAI models.

-Some baseline model architectures, datasets, loss functions and training utilities are implemented, and these can be easily expanded by adding them under the relevant directories and to the `setup_x` functions in the `__init__.py` files.
+As it stands, it fully supports MONAI 3D segmentation models, and it has some support for vanilla Ignite models built-in, but the latter functionality is not verified.

-Our aim is to allow configuring experiments fully through config files, and we use OmegaConf and Hydra to achieve this.
+Our aim is to allow configuring (and tracking) experiments fully through config files, and we use OmegaConf and Hydra to achieve this.

-Development is ongoing.
-Generally, we want to increase the number of classes, and allow more configurations, without breaking anything, although we may make breaking changes.
+Many classes can be instantiated from the config, for instance for transformations or models.
+Custom models, handlers, transforms, etc. can be easily implemented by adding them under the relevant directories.
+Depending on the implementation, it may be possible to instantiate them directly from the config (we use hydra.instantiate, using a `_target_` key), or by adding it explicitly to the `setup_x` functions in the `__init__.py` files.
+Make sure that the custom model is still specified through the config file.

 Running the main script can best be done through torchrun:
 ```